PeoplePerHour/yii-ses-feedback/README.md

 </pre>

 Another way is to use the Yii [phpdoc-crontab extension](http://www.yiiframework.com/extension/phpdoc-crontab/).
-Once configured, you will be able to define automated Yii commands with some simple PHP header comments, Example:
+Once configured, you will be able to define automated Yii commands with some simple PHP header comments.
+Here's an Example which could be added to the `PPHSesFeedbackCommand` class above:

 <pre>
 /**
+ * Fetch feedback notifications from SQS and process them.
+ *
  * @cron *\10 * * * *
  * @cron-tags live staging
  */